aniketkudale/events-api/README.md

    * Select specific fields in result
    * Limit number of results
    * Filter by fields
-- Search events by radius from zipcode
-  * Use a geocoder to get exact location and coords from a single address field
 - Get single event
 - Create new event
   * Authenticated users only